AmarjithTK/final_yr_project/simulators/additional_simulators/extensions.md

 Often large and constant, can have reactive power components (inductive loads).

-3 types of load we are considering
+3 types of load we are considering home,industrial, commercial

+we need not go beyond this,

+next we need